Question 166·Easy·Text Structure and Purpose

 Now compare each option to what you found:

-- One option says the phrase gives a concrete example that illustrates the residents’ concern about congestion.
+- One option says the phrase specifies a particular time and place to make the residents’ traffic concern more concrete.
 That is exactly what a specific, real-world situation like "near the elementary school at dismissal time" does.

-- The other options talk about helping the planners, comparing before vs. after, or defining a technical term; none of those match.
+- The other options shift the purpose to the planners, claim a before/after comparison, or claim it defines a term; none of those match.

-Therefore, the correct answer is: It gives a concrete example that illustrates the residents’ concern about congestion.
+Therefore, the correct answer is: It specifies a particular time and place to make the residents’ traffic concern more concrete.